isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 - File `combined_weightLogInfo_merged.csv`
 Column `Fat`: 96 missing values detected.

-For now I am not sure if I need to delete these records or not, so I will keep them as is.
+I am alway wary to delete Null values, as they can be potentially valid, so I left them for the time being.
 I can always filter them later on.